GenesysDX-Bold360/Html-Chat-Sdk/README.md

 	- For example, the index.html file includes various comment tags used by the build process, such as:
 		- `<!-- inject:boldchat:js -->`
 		- The HTML build processes (inject-index and inject-popup) check whether the --prod argument has been passed.
 If so, the getBoldchatJsSource function retrieves the source files (js_bc) to be used as the gulp source, and builds a final concatenated file named boldchat.js, resulting in a single JavaScript file instead of nine.
-- **--min**: Used in conjuction with the --prod argument to further minify JavaScript and CSS files.
+- **--min**: Used in conjunction with the --prod argument to further minify JavaScript and CSS files.
 - **--minhtml**: Minifies the HTML file(s).